Kvilt1/sdawdj/fixed_solutions_final.md

 - **Temperature and Energy Relation:** The average kinetic energy of particles in a plasma is related to the temperature.

 #### Formulas Used
-- The average kinetic energy $E_k$ of a particle in a plasma is given by:
+- The average kinetic energy$E_k$ of a particle in a plasma is given by:

 $$
 E_k = \frac{3}{2} k_B T